Lelouch-Lamperouge-Code-Geass/LeetCode/cplusplus/126_Word_Ladder_II.md

 # Solution

+### Solution 1

 We are required to return the SHORTEST transformation sequences in the end.
 How to build the transformation sequence then?
 It turns out if we can store the next transformation words for each word, then we can build the paths based on that.
 Therefore, a HashMap stores <word, vector<next-transformation>> pairs will be a good choice.

 How to generate the transformation mapper?
 Using BFS!
 Moreover, we can use Bi-directional BFS.
 Bi-direction BFS means simultaneously run two BFS's from both source and target vertices, terminating once a vertex common to both runs is discovered.
 We can return the transformation mapper once the common vertices are found, because we are find __SHORTEST__ sequences.

+The principle of this solution is : we can generate a graph from begin_word to end_word.
+The graph is similar from one geo-location to another geo-location, and there are many paths to it. "nexts" gives all the next stops every word can reach (the direction is from beginWord to endWord).
+Once we complete "nexts", we can generate the all the shortest ladders based on it.

 ```cpp
 class Solution {